-Aragatta hatta ca kilesarina so muni hattasamsara cakkaro paccayatina maraho na raho karoti papani araham tena vuccati the one who deserves offerings which comprises of the four necessities as he is the one who does not commit bad deeds, even in an unseen place.
+Aragatta hatta ca kilesarina so muni hattasamsara cakkaro paccayatina maraho na raho karoti papani araham tena vuccati

-The Lord Buddha who is a sage is called arahang because he is distant from his enemy, and he could defeat his enemy or defilement.
-He could put an end to [his] reincarnation.
-He is
+Buddha who The Lord is sage is called arahang because he is distant from enemv. and he could defeat his enemy He could put an defilement. end to [his] He is the one who reincarnation. deserves offerings which comprises of the four necessities as he is the one who does not commit bad deeds, even in an unseen place.